Call for Papers—The Peace Journalist magazine;

-The Peace Journalist magazine is seeking submissions for our October, 2015 edition.
+The Peace Journalist magazine is seeking submissions for our April, 2017 edition.
 The Peace Journalist is a semi-annual publication (print and .pdf) of the Center for Global Peace Journalism at Park University in Parkville, Missouri.
 The Peace Journalist is dedicated to disseminating news and information for and about teachers, students, and practitioners of peace and conflict sensitive journalism.

 Submissions are welcome from all.
-For the next edition of The Peace Journalist, we are seeking short submissions (300-550 words) detailing peace journalism projects, classes, proposals, academic works in the field, etc. We also welcome longer submissions (800-1200 words) about peace or conflict sensitive journalism projects or programs, as well as academic works from the field.
-The Peace Journalist will not run general articles about peace initiatives or projects, but rather seeks only articles with a strong peace media/peace journalism/conflict sensitive journalism angle.
+For the next edition of The Peace Journalist, we are seeking short submissions (300-550 words) detailing peace journalism projects, classes, proposals, academic works in the field, etc. We also welcome longer submissions (800-1200 words) about peace or conflict sensitive journalism projects or program.

 Please submit your article via email to firstname.lastname@example.org.
 Also send a 2-3 sentence biography of the author, as well as a small head and shoulders photo of the author.
-In addition, please submit photos and graphics that could accompany your article.
+In addition, please submit photos and graphics that could accompany your article.s, as well as academic works from the field.
+The Peace Journalist will not run general articles about peace initiatives or projects, but rather seeks only articles with a strong peace media/peace journalism/conflict sensitive journalism angle.